Budgeting Loans

 How Does Interest On Car Loans Work?

 Every car loan will have an interest rate.
-Car loan interest can be thought of as the cost you pay to borrow money so that you can purchase the vehicle.
+Car loan interest can be thought of as the cost you pay for borrowing money so that you can purchase the vehicle.
 Lenders need to be paid for their services somehow, and a loan’s interest rate is the primary way they make a profit.

 However, the interest rate means that the amount you pay on your car loan will not equate to the price of the car.
 When repaying the auto loan, you need to pay the loan balance in full plus the interest that is accrued over the duration of the loan term.